Start adding items to your reading lists:or

 The A&D sector is thriving as demand for air travel increases along with growing worldwide defense needs.
 But to fulfill customer expectations, the sector has to continue to innovate—and innovation requires digital acumen.
 With fierce competition for that talent, companies are boosting their efforts to attract and retain people that will enable success.

 One way of obtaining needed skills is to invest in upskilling through workforce training and education.
 CEOs know they cannot hire enough talent externally and that it can be less expensive and more expedient to address skill gaps through workforce training and education.
-In fact, in our latest survey of global CEOs, 46% said that significant upskilling was the most important factor in closing the skills gap.
+In fact, in our 2019 Global CEO Survey, 46% said that significant upskilling was the most important factor in closing the skills gap.

 Upskilling programs generally offer a mix of opportunities to make learning convenient as well as effective.
 Some programs are set in the workplace, such as job rotations, apprenticeships, and mentorships.
 For A&D companies, which have a high proportion of experienced employees, mentorships provide a practical way to transfer knowledge to new employees, ensuring that valuable skills stay within the company.
 Another effective tool is a “digital hub” through which employees can access upskilling classes, collaborate on projects, and exchange ideas.
 In January, PwC launched a two-year training program to boost employees’ digital skills, encourage learning through peer interaction, and empower employees to innovate.
 This Digital Accelerator program will include classes in data, analytics, blockchain, automation, AI and machine learning, coding, and user experience design.